Sunday, September 14, 2008

 Dow Overnight Futures (insidefutures)

 It will be interesting to see if the Bank of America/Merrill news out weighs the Lehman Brothers News.
-Of course if there's deal for Lehman to sell the Neuberger Berman unit by Monday morning and survives, things might not be that bad!
+Of course if there is a deal for Lehman to sell the Neuberger Berman unit by Monday morning and survives, things might not be that bad!

 And just think, it all started with the two Bear Stearns Subprime funds that blew up in July, 2007.
 Here's the letter Bear sent to shareholders, from the WSJ.